BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 Pretty self-explanatory!
 The start and end time for each component within the phase, according to its placement within the whole dialogue timeline.
 A few things to note, though:

 -   The first phase on the timeline, again, starts at 0, so it generally does not list start times for its components, unless one of those components is meant to start partway through the dialogue.
 It usually will list end times, though.
 -   The start and end times listed do not actually have to match the full length of the phase!
-You can actually add pauses at the start and end of dialogue and cinematics by adding a little extra time in the duration of the phase, and adjusting your start and end times to add the pauses where you’d like.
-You will want to make a note of how much time you added, though, so you can make sure the overall timeline duration matches the actual length of the phases you’ve included.
+Some effect components start and/or end partway through the phase, which can be used to add pauses between lines of dialogue.
 -   These start and end times are placed within a massive timeline, and they are, again, sequential.
-As mentioned earlier, it helps to imagine the dialogue timeline like a movie, and the phases in the timeline are little chapters you can skip to within it, with each component playing at specific times within that chapter.
+As mentioned earlier, it helps to imagine the dialogue timeline like a movie, and the phases in the timeline are little chapters you can skip to within it, with each component playing at specific times within that chapter, according to these start and end times.

 #### Time:

 Some components list start and end times, and then are further broken down into “Time” elements.
 These are seen in components like TLEmotionEvent and TLLookAtEvent, among others.
 I mentioned this above, but to reiterate, the “Time” attribute refers to when a certain effect is supposed to start, they just don’t have equivalent end times.
 Instead, the next instance of the “Time” attribute will replace the previous effect listed within the component.

-As an example, the characters’ emotions during dialogue are usually handled with the “Time” attribute.
-Each “Time” attribute will set the character’s expression, starting at that time.
-The next “Time” attribute will replace the previous expression at the listed time.

 This may be because some of these attributes are meant to persist, even after the game has moved onto the next dialogue node!
 Two examples of these are TLEmotionEvent and TLAttitudeEvent.
 The animations from these two effects components are carried into the next node, and are often used to preserve the characters' expressions and attitude animations while you're picking dialogue options.
 These attributes are not given a definitive end time, because they're meant to persist until the next instance of the attribute is called, or the dialogue ends.